jpedro/jpedro.github.io/.posts/companies.md

 it either.

 Since time to market is the most critical metric here, it's all about making it work.
 THEN make it pretty.
-Then make it fast (economically viable, viral, or performant.
-That means doing more with the same)
+Finally make it fast (economically viable, viral, or performant).

 If it hits the market and monetise quickly enough they can afford to pay full time employees.
 The other option is to get investors.
 Either